Top 10 best cars for winter 2023

 There aren’t many certainties in life, but you can be sure of at least one thing; and that’s that every year, as soon as Autumn arrives, British newspapers and websites will begin to publish apocalyptic headlines about blizzards, big freezes and all-round snow chaos.
 The truth of the matter is that this country doesn’t usually suffer from winters anywhere near as harsh as some of our European neighbours, but that doesn’t mean we shouldn’t be prepared for winter conditions.

 Though they may not be severe enough to bring the country to a standstill, adverse winter driving conditions in the UK are still very common.
 Rural areas can easily be cut off when snow, ice and floods occasionally wreak havoc, and some hills and roads can become treacherous in poor conditions.
-Motorists often depend on four-wheel-drive vehicles when these circumstances arise, particularly in locations where gritting lorries don’t operate.
+Motorists that want a good car in bad weather often depend on four-wheel-drive vehicles when these circumstances arise, particularly in locations where gritting lorries don’t operate.

 The key to safe motoring in icy, snowy conditions is traction and grip.
 Having plenty of grip means the car will obediently stick to the road when you’re moving and, most importantly, help you slow down again.
 Having good traction allows you to actually get moving in the first place, too, with the engine’s power being applied to the road effectively, rather than just spinning the tyres.

 Four-wheel drive is a definite advantage when the roads get slippery, and if you’re buying an SUV for this reason, make sure it actually does have four-wheel drive.
 Not all do, however – the Peugeot 3008, for example, is front-wheel-drive only, while the Ford Kuga only offers it on more powerful flagship versions.